XinFinOrg/XDC_Forensics/README.md

 </p>

 <p align="center">
-  XDC v2 consensus engine automatic forking detection system <br/>
+  XDC forking detection system <br/>
-  with a mission to keep XDC as the most stable chain
+  with a mission to be the most reliable blockchain
 </p>
 <br/>